aws-samples/amazon-ivs-chime-messaging-ugc-demo/README.md

   - Go to Root Dir
   - `chmod +x resize_volume.sh`
   - `./resize_volume.sh`
+  - This script only works in Amazon Linux Cloud9.
+If you are using Ubuntu Cloud9, change script `yum` to `apt-get -y`.
 - Run command `npm install`
 - Run command `npm start`